How to make a logo in 6 steps

 4. Pick a style

-Now that we have a font that reflects your business’ personality, it’s time to think about your logo.
-There are three main styles to consider:
+Now that we have a font that reflects your business' personality, it's time to think about your logo.
+There are five main styles to consider:

 Don’t be afraid to experiment with different styles, but remember that you’re looking for a simple idea that’s recognisable at a glance.